- Windows 11 is finally here and it offers amazing productivity, gaming, and security features.

 Another big change is the Taskbar, and in this version, it’s positioned at the center.
 Of course, you can move the Start Menu to the left, if you prefer.

 Start Menu went through some changes as well, and Microsoft streamlined it by hiding all the installed apps behind the All apps button.

 By doing so, you can only see pinned apps as well as recently opened files and programs.
 This is a welcome change, and you won’t even feel overwhelmed with apps when you open the Start Menu.

 Snap Layouts and Snap Groups

-Snap Layouts is a new multitasking feature that allows users with bigger monitors to split it in various ways.
-You can then save it in Snap Groups, which will be accessible on the taskbar.
+Snap Layouts is a new multitasking feature that allows users with bigger displays to split them in various ways.
+Simply hover over the maximize button in any window and choose one of 6 available layouts.

 Microsoft Teams is now integrated

 Built-in Microsoft Teams – a simple and efficient move for Microsoft, as Teams is now present in Windows 11 out of the box.

 This great communication and collaboration platform comes integrated directly into the system.
 And yes, this means that Skype is no longer available by default.
 However, you can still enable it on Windows 11 if you want to use it.